joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/03/books/jason-arday-cambridge-plagiarism.html

 **‘A War Zone’: Spokane Wildfires Leave a Devastating Trail of Destruction**\
 `Despite the scale of the damage, there have been no reported fatalities in the fires that started over the weekend.
-Weather conditions have improved, allowing some evacuees to return.`\
+Late on Monday, officials arrested a man suspected of setting one of the fires.`\
 https://www.nytimes.com/2026/08/03/us/spokane-wildfires-update.html

 **Senate Moves Ahead on Bill to Avert a Shutdown**\